 Bitcoin is becoming increasingly accepted by those looking to drum up interest for their homes and properties, as the market of Bitcoin millionaires is still largely untapped.
 As more luxury properties exchange hands with Bitcoin as the unit of payment, it’s become clear that buyers and sellers should be aware of the potential which cryptocurrency offers in terms of price swings, both for better or worse.

-Brokerage and investment firms such as San Diego-based Canter Companies have ventured head-first into the crypto-real estate space, with Canter Founder and CEO Andrew Canter listing not only his own home, but also his client Alan Ezeir’s on the luxury real estate market with Bitcoin as an accepted, and even preferred, form of payment.
+Brokerage and investment firms have ventured head-first into the crypto-real estate space, with Canter Founder and CEO Andrew Canter listing not only his own home, but also his client Alan Ezeir’s on the luxury real estate market with Bitcoin as an accepted, and even preferred, form of payment.
 Canter’s beachfront La Jolla property was listed for $11.8 million, while Ezeir’s 5,213 square foot La Jolla property, the Arc House, was listed at $7.8 million.
 The impetus for accepting Bitcoin as payment was a matter of casting a wider net, according to Canter.

 “We realized there is so much new wealth in the crypto space,” said Andrew Canter, CEO of real estate brokerage and investment firm Canter Companies.
 “There are a lot of new buyers and a lot of people that have seen their wealth fluctuate over the last year.”

 Canter Companies is not the only firm overseeing property sales turning to Bitcoin to expand the scope of potential buyers, and certain finalized sales illustrate the differences between traditional real estate transactions and those completed with Bitcoin as the centerpiece.
 Understanding the significant fluctuation in value which Bitcoin presents is important now, and will become even more critical as real estate purchases via Bitcoin become more commonplace.